 Last updated: May 2, 2006 08:17

-Arnold soils (soils derived from Aromas red sands) in maritime chaparral or around the edges of or under sparse canopy of coast live oak woodland.
-In the Prunedale hills, after a long period without fire and consequent overtopping by oaks, it occurs for the most part on ridges where soil depth and development are comparably shallow.
+Arnold series soils (derived from the Aromas Sands Formation) in maritime chaparral or around the edges of or under sparse canopy of coast live-oak (Quercus agrifolia var. agrifolia) woodland.
+In the Prunedale hills, after a long period without fire and consequent overtopping by oaks, it occurs for the most part on ridges where soil depth and development are comparably shallow; 30-760 m.

-Manzanita County Park; Long Valley (Elkhorn Slough Foundation conservation property)
+Manzanita Park, Long Valley (Elkhorn Slough Foundation conservation property) (Monterey County).

-The single site documented for Santa Cruz County in 1935 is now a residential development, and was not relocated by Griffin (1978); much suitable habitat in the Larkin Valley region of Santa Cruz County was "conserved" in the 1930s by plantations of exotic Eucalyptus globulus and natives Torrey Pine (Pinus torreyana) and lemonade berry (Rhus integrifolia), eliminating maritime chaparral ecosystems.
-A reported location in the Santa Cruz Mountains along Ice Cream Grade is based on a mis-identification of A. andersonii.
+The Larkin Valley location in Santa Cruz County documented by a single 1935 specimen is now a residential development and was not relocated by Griffin (1978); much suitable habitat in that region was "conserved" in the 1930s by plantations of exotic Eucalyptus globulus and southern California natives Torrey Pine (Pinus torreyana) and lemonade berry (Rhus integrifolia), eliminating maritime chaparral ecosystems.
+The two CNPS (2010) reports from Davenport quad in Santa Cruz County are almost certainly misidentifications of A. andersonii.

 Stands in the Prunedale region have declined owing to residential development and fire suppression (Davis 1972, Griffin 1978).
 One stand near Prunedale visited by Roof (1980) in 1964 and 1966 is confirmed extirpated by residential subdivision.
 The status and abundance on the Elkhorn Slough Foundation conservation lands requires field determination.
-The CNPS (2001) report from Davenport (408C) is probably erroneous, being based on either A. andersonii or A. glutinosa.
-The species is extensively used in cultivation, especially the cultivar “Sunset” (a hybrid A. pajaroensis x A. hookeri ssp. hookeri) which was originally collected at Manzanita County Park and “Paradise,” collected along Paradise Road.
+The species is extensively used in cultivation, especially the cultivar 'Sunset' (a hybrid between A. pajaroensis and A. hookeri ssp. hookeri), which was originally collected at Manzanita Park and 'Paradise,' collected along Paradise Road.

-Exotic, invasive weeds also threaten the species throughout its range, especially jubata grass (Cortaderia jubata), iceplant (Carpobrotus edulis and C. chilense), French broom (Genista monspessulana), and blue gum eucalyptus (Eucalyptus globulus).
+Exotic, invasive weeds also threaten the species throughout its range, especially jubata grass (Cortaderia jubata), iceplant (Carpobrotus spp.), French broom (Genista monspessulana), and blue gum eucalyptus (Eucalyptus globulus).

-Abrams, L. and R. Ferris.
-1951.
-Illustrated Flora of the Pacific States, Vol. 3.
+Abrams, L. 1951.
+Illustrated flora of the Pacific states, volume 3.
 Palo Alto.
 Stanford University Press.